The application deadline is January 15, 2021.

 You will also need to apply to the UO Graduate School.

 Nonrefundable Application Fee: $70 (Domestic Students)/$90 (International Students), paid by credit card or eCheck.
 You will need to pay the application fee before you are able to submit the application.
+Fee waivers and discounts are available to students that qualify.

 Finally, the following information must be submitted directly to CSDCAS to complete your application: